seawind543/keydown-key/README.md

 # keydown-key

-A utility function to normalize the KeyboardEvent.key especially during IME composition
+An utility to normalize the KeyboardEvent.key especially during IME composition

 ## Why need this?